ehovers10/dci/_chapters/knowledge-in-the-image-of-inquiry.md

 ## Knowledge and knowing (What do we know?)

-Call the result the *inquiry-first* account of knowledge.
-The object of knowledge is the output of proper inquiry -- a collaboratively developed structure composed of (at least) a possibility space, a set of relations over that space, and a record of the process by which the issue has been resolved.
+Return to the idea that knowledge is whatever the outputs of proper inquiry are, and call the result the *inquiry-first* account of knowledge.
+In light of our survey above, the object of knowledge is a collaboratively developed structure composed of (at least) a possibility space, a set of relations over that space, and a record of the process by which the issue has been resolved.
 This is a fairly substantial departure from the standard view of knowledge on which it is a relation that holds between an individual and a proposition.
 But substantial doesn't mean radical, and the proposal is not as divorced from common sense as it may at first seem.

 ### Solitary knowing